 Auburn went into the game confident.
 Like, really confident.
 Almost strangely confident.
 “We are undaunted by Alabama,” Shug told reporters early in the week.
 “We think we can beat them.”

 So far they were the surprise of the SEC, so why not?
 The cover of the media guide showed Aubie dodging six bowling balls representing the six bowl teams Auburn had on the ‘67 schedule.
-The copy next the illustration reads: “When you add 1966 ACC Champion Clemons and Kentucky (which beat the Tigers last year), it’s like Coach Shug Jordan says: ‘We face the biggest challenge since my first year at Auburn.’”
+The copy next to the illustration reads: “When you add 1966 ACC Champion Clemons and Kentucky (which beat the Tigers last year), it’s like Coach Shug Jordan says: ‘We face the biggest challenge since my first year at Auburn.’”

 Bama, meanwhile, was a mystery.
 They were 7-1-1.
-That was technically the same record they brought into the ‘65 Iron Bowl before somehow going on to repeat as national champs.
+That was technically the same record they’d brought into the ‘65 Iron Bowl before somehow going on to repeat as national champs.
 In August, Bear had insisted his ‘67 squad–or at least his defense–might be his best ever.
 He was wrong.
 They’d look good, then not so good, then good again.
-They started the season ranked No. 2, but tied the opener with Florida State.
+The Tide started the season ranked No. 2, but tied the opener with Florida State.
 That snapped a 17 game win streak.
 A month later, they lost to Tennessee for the first time in seven years.
 That snapped a 25 game undefeated streak.
-Of course, Kenny Stabler, reinstated party boy, was having a great senior year, finishing the regular season with 1,327 total yards.
+Of course, Kenny Stabler, reinstated party boy, was having a great senior year.
+He finished the regular season with 1,327 total yards.
 But hell’s bells, guess who was having an even better season?
 Auburn quarterback Loran Carter, who finished with 1,373 total yards, an SEC best.
 He even topped Stabler in the air, and against what Shug—he was just coming out with it—insisted was stiffer competition.

-“We have played stronger, rougher, and more proficient teams than Alabama,” The Man said.
+“We have played stronger, rougher and more proficient teams than Alabama,” The Man said.

 Common opponents?
 Advantage Auburn.
 Both teams had lost to the Vols, and by nearly the same margin, but it was the wins that made you smile.
 Auburn beat Clemson by three touchdowns; two weeks later, Bama squeaked by with a field goal.
 Bama beat Mississippi State 13-0 in Denny Stadium.
 A week later, Auburn beat the Bulldogs 36-0 in Cliff Hare.